Changissnz/nu_merchant_principal/README.md

 and expression.
 The openness to changes in form and expression allows for dashing of the expectations for the output.
-This section observes some aspects in the way efforts are manifested by forces including the acting agent of those efforts and others outside of the direct efforts in action taken.
+This section observes some aspects in the way efforts are manifested by forces such as
+the acting agent of those efforts and others outside of the direct efforts in action taken.